 The young women come out at night to sell themselves, or more accurately, rent themselves.
-Some are too young… and some of them are men.
+Some are too young, and some are men.
 The other men are selling street-viagra.
-After a few circular discussions I learn to wave them all away with a smile and simple ‘thank you’.

 This is the red-light district in Makati, Manila; an infamous strip of bars, clubs and street life where people do what they must to get by.
 Still however, as everywhere in Philippines, the locals are friendly and ever smiling.
 We walk past the Midget Boxing bar.
 A couple of little people are standing outside having a cigarette before starting their shift.

-Smoking in public has now been banned however by president Rodrigo Duterte, for health reasons, so the smokers have been comically pushed back into the bars.
-We hit up a tequila joint where the beaming waitress gives us two shots, two beers and half a coca-cola can… my ashtray.
-Smoking is illegal inside the bars too of course, but management knows exactly what time the police will be arriving to check for code violations and accept their small bribe.
+Smoking in public has recently been banned by president Rodrigo Duterte, for health reasons, so the smokers have been comically pushed back into the bars.
+We hit up a tequila joint where the beaming waitress gives us two shots, two beers and half a coca-cola can… the ashtray.
+Of course, smoking is illegal inside the bars.
+Management knows however exactly what time the police will be arriving to check for code violations and to accept their small bribe.
 By coincidence, this takes place half way through our first beer.
-The waitress apologises for taking my ashtray and says I will be able to smoke again in ten minutes.
+The waitress apologises for taking my ashtray and promises I will be able to smoke again in ten minutes.
 A duo performs live in the corner and everyone is singing.
 We join in.
 Everyone is having fun singing, because… Philippines.

 We move on… perhaps a bite to eat at the next bar.
 This one’s a sports bar called Howzat!
 That means cricket, which I like.
 We order drinks and I look through the laminated menu.
-Now I don’t feel so hungry.
+Ahhh, not so like.

-“This is weird,” I think aloud, pointing at the big orange face enticing me to crave a burger, but having the opposite effect.
+“This is weird,” I think aloud, pointing at the big orange face, designed to entice me to order a burger, but having the opposite effect.

 “Maybe it’s just a coincidence”, she says.
 My friend and guide is a Manila native, and before I can prompt her to complete this somewhat cryptic remark, she tells me she’ll show me later.
 We have a couple more drinks.
 We don’t order the burgers.